Independent forex education Free professional tools Unbiased broker reviews

 Standout Zero-deposit entry, strong Southeast Asia presence with local support

-2. XM Global
+2. XM Global#

 Feature Details

-Licence CySEC, ASIC, DFSA, FSC
+Licence CySEC, DFSA, FSCA, FSC/FSA

 Spread From 0.6 pips (Ultra Low)